dofladrop/tutorials/tutorials/zkSync-RedStone-stable-price-marketplace-tutorial/TUTORIAL.md

 #### 1. Check if tests pass

-Tests work only when integration with RedStone oracles is ready
+Tests work only when integration with RedStone oracles is ready.

 ```sh
 yarn test